Airbag Defect Attorneys in Austin, TX

 Faulty airbag sensors: If your car has faulty airbag sensors, your airbag may deploy for no reason at all.
 It could also deploy during a minor accident, making it hard for you to see what you’re doing.
 Faulty airbag sensors may also cause your airbag not to deploy when you needed, which could increase the severity of your wounds.
 Airbag sensors can fail by reason of manufacturing defect or by faulty design, including via faulty software or algorithms that control deployment.

 Airbags can fail for multiple reasons.
 That’s why it’s important to have an experienced airbag defect attorney help you with your personal injury claim.
-Experienced airbag defect lawyers in Austin, like Buche & Associates P.C., know what signs to look for to determine whether your car’s airbag caused your injuries and whether you have a solid case.
+Experienced airbag defect lawyers in Austin, like The Buche Law Firm, PC, know what signs to look for to determine whether your car’s airbag caused your injuries and whether you have a solid case.
 If you do, they aren’t afraid to go up against the large companies on your behalf.
 So if you’ve been injured in an auto accident and you believe that an airbag defect caused some or all of your injuries, contact airbag defect attorneys today.

 What Type of Compensation Can You Get For Airbag-Related Injuries?